kylejones200/psis_4700_applied_ai/webslides/week7_Applied-AI-Systems.md

 ## Vector Databases

-Use Pinecone or Chroma for semantic retrieval.
+Use Pinecone or Chroma for semantic retrieval
 Connect embeddings to applications

 ---

 ## Edge and IoT

-Compress models for sensors and gateways.
+Compress models for sensors and gateways
 MQTT and OPC-UA stream data to the cloud

 ---

 ## MLOps and Monitoring

-Track metrics, drift, and re-training schedules.
+Track metrics, drift, and re-training schedules
 Tools: MLflow, Airflow, and Weights & Biases

 ---